mwittrien/BetterDiscordAddons/README.md

 # BetterDiscordAddons
 A series of plugins and themes for BetterDiscord.
-If you got any question write me an email.
+If you got any question hit me up on Discord DevilBro#4401

 ## Plugins
  - [Better NSFW Tag](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/BetterNsfwTag) - Adds a more noticeable tag to NSFW channels.